kubos/kubos/docs/sdk-installing.md

        $ vagrant init kubostech/kubos-dev
        $ vagrant up

-This will create a vagrant file in your current directory.
-Vagrant files are important as they contain the configuration details for specific boxes.
+This will create a vagrantfile in your current directory.
+Vagrantfiles are important as they contain the configuration details for specific boxes.
-Vagrant files are dependant on your working directory.
+Vagrantfiles are dependant on your working directory.
 To interact with this box in the future you will need to `cd` back to this same directory you have initialized the box in.

 ### Mounting a host directory:

 It is strongly recommended that you create your project in a directory on your host that is shared with your box.
 By keeping your project on your host it will protect them in the event your box is destroyed or re-built.

-To mount a specific directory from your host, open the Vagrantfile that was in the kubos-vagrant directory you clone in the above step and look for the following lines:
+To mount a specific directory from your host, open the Vagrantfile located in the directory you ran `vagrant init` insdie of in the above step and look for the following lines:

         # Share an additional folder to the guest VM.
 The first argument is
         # the path on the host to the actual folder.
 The second argument is